bahadley/learning-akka/basic-remoting/README.md

-AkkademyDB is a simple in-memory key/value store.
-It demonstrates:
+Demonstrates:

 * Interaction between an Actor and non-Actor client.

-* Akka remoting.
+* Akka remoting with `actorSelection`.

 * Ask pattern with Futures.

+* A simple in-memory key/value store called AkkademyDB.

 ***